-Cloth attributes We define three binary cloth attributes, namely 'long sleeves' vs. 'T-shirts' (shirt), 'long pants' vs. 'shorts' (pants) and 'single color' vs. 'patterned' (color).
+Attributes estimation We define three binary clothes attributes, namely 'long sleeves' vs. 'T-shirts' (shirt), 'long pants' vs. 'shorts' (pants) and 'single color' vs. 'patterned' (color).
 The first two attributes are detected according to the ratio of skin pixels in upper and lower bodies respectively.
 We exclude the head region from the upper body before evaluating the ratio of skin pixels to all pixels.
-We take the segmented human figure and divide it vertically at the middle (note that this simple method cannot handle lying or sitting peoples), shirts are then separated from pants by graph-cut (when they have similar color, cut may stays at the middle of the body and user corrections may be required when the image is used).
 We use a threshold on the ratio to decide if shirt and pants are long or short.
 We use 0.03 for shirts and 0.07 for pants according to the results on 1000 manually annotated images.
+To separate shirts from pants we divide the segmented human figure vertically at the middle, and refine the boundary using graph-cut.
+Note that this simple method cannot handle lying or sitting peoples, moreover, when the shirt and pants have similar colors (or a dress is worn), manual corrections to the cut may be needed when the image is used.

 The color attribute is decided by evaluating the color distribution and edge complexities of non-skin pixel regions within the upper and lower parts of the body.
 The color attribute is considered 'patterned' if a cubic curve cannot be fitted to these pixels in RGB space (average per pixel error is larger than 10), or if the region contains a significant amount of edges (the ratio of Canny edge pixels is larger than 0.1).
-Otherwise, it is considered smooth containing a single color.

-To segment the cloths from skin we shrink the skin and nonskin regions by 5 pixels and use these as initial background and foreground segmentation respectively.
-We then apply a graphcut segmentation to refine the region of upper and lower cloth.
+Otherwise, it is considered smooth - containing a single color.
+To segment the clothes from skin we shrink the skin and non-skin regions by 5 pixels and use these as initial background and foreground segmentation respectively.
+We then apply a graph-cut segmentation to refine the region of upper and lower clothes.
 Shirt and pants are simply defined as the upper and lower non-skin pixels respectively.
-A brief evaluation of the cloth attributes estimation is provided in Section 5.
+A brief evaluation of the clothes attributes estimation is provided in Section 5.